openeuropa/oe_theme/README.md

 To learn more about EC/EU families and ECL branding visit the [ECL website](https://ec.europa.eu/component-library).

-### CKEditor 4 Table Plugins (Deprecated)

-This theme includes a set of **CKEditor 4 plugins** to enhance table functionality within the classic WYSIWYG editor.
-These plugins are:

-* [`TableSimple.php`](./modules/oe_theme_helper/src/Plugin/CKEditorPlugin/TableSimple.php): Adds support for simplified tables.
-* [`TableSort.php`](./modules/oe_theme_helper/src/Plugin/CKEditorPlugin/TableSort.php): Enables sortable table columns.
-* [`TableZebraStriping.php`](./modules/oe_theme_helper/src/Plugin/CKEditorPlugin/TableZebraStriping.php): Adds zebra striping to table rows for improved readability.

-These plugins are built for **CKEditor 4**, which is **not supported in Drupal 11**, if you are using this theme with **Drupal 10**, you can continue to use these plugins without issue.

-These plugins are considered **deprecated** and will be removed in version 6.x or later of the theme.

 ### Upgrade to 6.0.0

 #### UI Patterns have been migrated to Single Directory Components (SDC)